wkrzywiec/kanban-board/README.md

 ```
 * Change your values in secret file as your encoded values
-* to decode your values
+* To decode your values

 ```
 echo -n "kanban" | base64 -d